Jack Hermansson: Personal life

-Hermansson was raised in Uddevalla, Sweden with his five siblings before moving to Norway when he was 19 years old to find work.
+Hermansson was raised in Uddevalla, Sweden with his six siblings before moving to Norway when he was 19 years old to find work.
 He settled in Oslo, where he also started training in MMA.
 He has said that he identifies as both Swedish and Norwegian, and when he fights, he represents both Sweden and Norway.
 Before focusing full-time on his fighting career he had various jobs, including working in a pet store, being a bartender and as a substitute teacher.

 He and his girlfriend, Nora, have been in a relationship since 2012.